About Arnold Viersen

 Member of Parliament for Peace River – Westlock

+Arnold Viersen was born in Barrhead, Alberta and grew up nearby in the rural community of Neerlandia with his five siblings.
 Following high school, Arnold apprenticed as an auto service technician and attained his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
-Arnold has also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.
+Arnold also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.

 In 2010, Arnold married Melissa Bredenhof and they currently live in Westlock County, close to his childhood home in Neerlandia.
-Arnold and Melissa have three children Aliyah, Seeley, and Jillian.
+Arnold and Melissa have five children: Aliyah, Seeley, Jillian, Daniel and Claire.
 As a family, they continue to enjoy the outdoors, adding snowmobiling, hiking, and gardening to their list of favourite activities.
-They are active in their local church and Arnold continues to be a member of the Barrhead Fish and Game Association.
+An avid outdoorsman, Arnold enjoys hunting, fishing, and 4x4ing.

-In Parliament, Arnold is involved in a number of Parliamentary caucuses that help promote a better understanding of key issues including the Indigenous Affairs Caucus, Outdoor Caucus, and the Pro-Life Caucus.
-Arnold is also a member of the Canada-Netherlands Parliamentary Friendship Group, Parliamentarians for Nuclear Non-Proliferation and Disarmament and the Parliamentary Friends of the Kurds.
+As a member of the Official Opposition, Arnold is passionate about advocating for the rights and concerns of rural families, farms and industries in Alberta and across Canada.
+Arnold is involved in a number of Parliamentary caucuses that help promote a better understanding of key issues including the Outdoor Caucus, and Pro-Life Caucus.
+Arnold is also a member of the Canada-Netherlands Parliamentary Friendship Group, Parliamentary Uyghur Friendship Group, Canadian Parliamentarians for Freedom of Religion or Belief, and the Parliamentary Friends of the Kurds.